 Table of Contents

 In a world of a micro attention span, it gets increasingly harder to captivate your customers.
 This is true for the hospitality industry.
-Digital signage for hotels is a powerful tool for capturing the attention of your clients when handled correctly.
+Hospitality digital signage is a powerful tool for capturing the attention of your clients when handled correctly.
 We’ve prepared a list of common mistakes you should avoid when acing your digital signage game.

 1. Failing to set up the objectives of your digital signage